OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 > [!NOTE]
 > You may have noticed that there's no button to invoke the settings dialog.
 Instead, the add-in will check whether it has been configured when the user chooses either the **Insert default gist** button or the **Insert gist** button.
 If the add-in has not yet been configured, the settings dialog will prompt the user to configure before proceeding.

-## TODO Implement a UI-less button
+## Implement a UI-less button

-The **Insert default gist** button of this add-in will invoke a JavaScript function, rather than open a task pane like many add-in buttons do.
-This kind of button is commonly referred to as a UI-less button.
+This add-in's **Insert default gist** button is a UI-less button that will invoke a JavaScript function, rather than open a task pane like many add-in buttons do.
 When the user chooses the **Insert default gist** button, the corresponding JavaScript function will check whether the add-in has been configured.

-- If the add-in has already been configured, the function will load the content of the gist that the user has selected as default and insert it into the body of the email message.
+- If the add-in has already been configured, the function will load the content of the gist that the user has selected as default and insert it into the body of the message.

 - If the add-in hasn't yet been configured, then the settings dialog will prompt the user to provide the required information.

-TODO???
-However, it's a little strange to just present the settings dialog to the user without some explanation.
-So in this case, we'll show the message bar included in the dialog's HTML to give the user some idea why they're seeing the dialog.

-### Create the function file
+### Update the function file (HTML)

 A function that's invoked by a UI-less button must be defined in the file that's specified by the `FunctionFile` element in the manifest for the corresponding form factor.
 This add-in's manifest specifies `https://localhost:3000/function-file/function-file.html` as the function file.

-Open the **./function-file/function-file.html** file, replace the entire contents with the following code, and save the file.
+Open the file **./function-file/function-file.html**, replace the entire contents with the following code, and save the file.

 ```html
 <!DOCTYPE html>